HackYourAssignment/databases-Cohort53/Week2/LESSONPLAN.md

 1. The Sales department (an instance of Department entity) of company X has three employees.
 2. John Smith, Raj Joshi and Su Li are employees of company X that belong to the Sales Department.

-To represent `1-1` or `1-M` relationship in MySQL tables, we need a column in one table that `refers` a column in another table.
+To represent `1-1` or `1-M` relationship in PostgreSQL tables, we need a column in one table that `refers` a column in another table.
 Such a column should be a primary key column of another table and is called as a `foreign key`.
 In the Account table, `employee_id` is the column that acts as the foreign key which **refers to the